-My story begins when I was 23 years old and found out I was pregnant.
+My story with its ups and downs begins when I was 23 years old and found out I was pregnant.
 I was not married, not working, and not in school.
 I was nervous, scared, and somehow had to figure out what I was going to do.

 I was so nervous when I saw her that I burst into tears.
 I couldn’t handle it anymore.
 When the news finally spilled out, she said, “You’re punking me, right?”
 The disbelief in her voice hurt.
 I assured her that I was not.
-After a few minutes the message seemed to get through, and her response was firm: “You have one choice: adoption.”
+After a few minutes, the message seemed to get through, and her response was firm: “You have one choice: adoption.”
 She pulled me into a big hug.
-But I knew this decision was mine to make.
+But I knew this decision was mine to make with all the ups and downs.

 I gave my decision a lot of thought and prayer.
-Did I want to be a single mother and struggle like my mother had?
+There were a lot of ups and downs.
+Did I want to be a single mother and struggle as my mother had?
 Or did I want a family to raise this child?
 I prayed and asked my Heavenly Father for an answer.
 I was in so much denial of the situation that when the Spirit told me to choose adoption, in my head I continued to think I should raise the child.
 Heavenly Father decided to approach my stubbornness from another angle.
 He told me to contact a friend of mine who had placed a child through our church’s adoption agency.

 When I met with her I asked her how she found her adoptive family, and she told me about a website she had perused.
 I searched specifically for a family in my state that was willing to have an open adoption.
 My search stumbled upon the family that would become my child’s adoptive family.
 Their profile had a great family picture.
 Many of their other pictures looked like they were having so much fun doing family activities.
 They looked like a family I could be friends with.
 I loved that.
 I felt drawn to them and would visit their profile many times in the next weeks.